Buddhathe18th/phishhunter/README.md

 No `JINA_API_KEY`?
 Everything still works with BM25-only (keyword) retrieval, just without the semantic half of the hybrid search above.

-## Autonomy and safety
+## Safety

-By default Doppel investigates automatically but never acts automatically, a person always approves the action.
+By default Doppel investigates but never acts automatically, a person always approves the action.
 These settings control how much of that you turn on:

 | Setting | Default | Effect |
 |---|---|---|